 - 848 East Grand

 - Chicago, Illinois

-Please elaborate on the "three courses" rule.
+Please elaborate on the shout of silence/cry of laughter rule.

 How are the submissions judged?

-What's with this Peoples' ShortDoc Award?
+What's the Peoples' ShortDoc Award?

 Are you only looking for documentary stories?